YSZhuoyang/parallel-random-forests/README.md

 ### Dataset and testing
 * Sentiment analysis of 50000 movie reviews from IMDb (25000 for training, 25000 for testing).
 * Used top 10/50/200/1000 words with highest frequencies of occurrences, achieved the same accuracies.
-* Testing environment (for parallel execution): vlsci clusters
+* Test environment: Ubuntu Gnome 16.04, vlsci clusters (for distributed execution on clusters)

 ## Terms of use for the dataset